MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/jsonarray-writeto-string-method.md

 author: SusanneWindfeldPedersen
 ---

-# Count Method
+# WriteTo_String Method

-Gets the number of elements in the JsonArray.
+Serializes and writes the JSON data of the JsonArray to a given Text object.

 ```
-Integer := JsonArray.Count
+[Ok := ] JsonArray.WriteTo(var Text)
 ```

-### Parameters
+## Parameters
 *JsonArray*
 &emsp;Type: JsonArray

+*String*
+&emsp;Type: Text

+The Text object to which the JSON data will be written.

 ## Property Value/Return Value
-Type: Integer
-The number of elements in the JsonArray.
+Type : Boolean

+**true** if the write was successful; otherwise, **false**.
+If you omit this optional return value and if the write does not execute successfully, then a run-time error occurs.

 ## See Also
 [Getting Started](newdev-get-started.md)